linz/cotar/packages/tar/README.md

 # @cotar/tar

-Create tars from very large files, using hardlinks to deduplicate files
+Create reproducible tars from very large lists of files, using hardlinks to deduplicate files

 ```typescript
 import { TarBuilder } from '@cotar/tar';